 - Column F can contain file paths or links to an image, etc. that will be posted.
 As all social strategists know, a visual is crucial for engagement and viewership in general.
 Because Google Sheets doesn’t allow for a convenient way to include images, we used links to direct collaborators to the appropriate visuals on their internal server or the internet.

-Four recurring times of day, five recurring personas and six recurring interests applied to a calendar (made up of seven-day weeks) creates a matrix that ensures there is a balance in the content, the audience, the day of the week, and the time of day posts are made.
+Four recurring times of day, five recurring personas and six recurring interests applied to a calendar (made up of seven-day weeks) create a matrix that ensures there is a balance in the content, the audience, the day of the week, and the time of day posts are made.
 This matrix is also used to perform a content audit and evaluation of a client’s social media efforts for the previous month.
 During this evaluation, post grading includes relevance related to the calendar prescription as well as evaluation of post quality, reach and engagement metrics.

 We suggest that the team follow a crowdsourcing methodology consisting of several people with a content team leader acting as the content curator and main point of contact.
 This way, the project doesn’t fall on the shoulders of just one person.
 The editorial calendar and the advance planning that this process forces is very helpful when divvying up duties.
 For example, different days can be assigned to team members (in advance) so that each member knows which date/day of the week they are responsible for.
 The content team leader can then go through what has been submitted and match it to the correct day.
 Since the content is planned in advance, there is plenty of time to make changes to the message or the visual if needed.